ticosax/SupermarketReceipt-Refactoring-Kata/python/README.md

 ## My notes:

-- Switch to poetry to deal with dependencies and virtualen environment.
+- Switch to poetry to deal with dependencies and virtual environment.
 - Measure coverage to find out which part of the project must be tested

     ---------- coverage: platform linux, python 3.11.3-final-0 -----------